ypinhsuan/tp/docs/UserGuide.md

 Format: `link s\STUDENT_INDEX c\CLASS_INDEX`
 * Links the student at the specified `STUDENT_INDEX` to the class at the specified `CLASS_INDEX`.
-* The `STUDENT_INDEX` refers to the index number shown in the displayed student list.
-* The `CLASS_INDEX` refers to the index number shown in the displayed class list.

 For example:
 * You have a new student, David Li, who has transferred into one of your classes, CS2103T Tutorial.